open-mmlab/mmdetection/docs/1_exist_data_model.md

 ### Test without Ground Truth Annotations

-In COCO format, MMDetection test mode supports without Ground Truth Annotations.
-If your dataset format is not COCO, you may consider converting to COCO format.
-For example, your dataset format is VOC, then you can convert it to COCO format by [pascal_voc.py](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/pascal_voc.py).
+MMDetection support to test models without Ground Truth Annotations using `CocoDataset`.
+If your dataset format is not COCO, please convert them to COCO format.
+If your dataset format is VOC, you can directly convert it to COCO format by the [script in tools.](https://github.com/open-mmlab/mmdetection/tree/master/tools/dataset_converters/pascal_voc.py)

 ```shell
 # single-gpu testing